fpoisson2/test-chatkit/README.md

 3. Ensure `nginx/chatkit.conf` still contains the `chatkit.example.com` placeholder; the nginx container automatically replaces that value with `CLOUDFLARE_TUNNEL_HOSTNAME` at startup (the file is mounted read/write so the update succeeds) and generates a short-lived self-signed certificate so nginx can boot before certbot issues the real one.
 The backends already point to `localhost` so no manual IP changes are required.

+4. Make sure ports 80 and 443 are free on the host before starting the stack (nginx will wait until those ports are available).
+Stop any other reverse proxies or web servers bound to those ports first.

-4. Start the proxy stack (nginx + certbot + tunnel) alongside the app:
+5. Start the proxy stack (nginx + certbot + tunnel) alongside the app:

    ```bash
    docker compose up -d nginx certbot cloudflared